 Watermills first arrived here with the Romans, and we have some sites here in the north-east, although sadly there is little still to be seen.
 Windmills came later with the first records at the beginning of the 13th century.
 Wind and water powered sites reached a peak in the early industrial revolution but have declined since so that now only a few of our local mills remain and are open for public view; many have been lost to demolition, conversion or simply through decay.

-While the North East Mills Group has ceased to exist as a formally constituted entity we hope to maintain a less formal group through this website, e-mail notifications and other internet based resources.
+This site started as the web site of the North East Mills Group.
+Since this groups has ceased to exist it has been maintained as a resource of mill information in the region.
 If you are interested in mills in the area, their history, technology or their restoration please have a look at this site to get the latest news and items of research on mills in the area.
 Please also participate by commenting on articles to add additional information or consider submitting articles for us to add to this site.